Differentiate Between Compound And Mixture

 Q: Can a mixture contain compounds?

 A: Absolutely!
 Many mixtures contain compounds as their components.
-Take this: saltwater contains the compound sodium chloride (NaCl) dissolved in water (H₂O).
+Here's one way to look at it: saltwater contains the compound sodium chloride (NaCl) dissolved in water (H₂O).

 Q: Can a compound be separated into its constituent elements by physical means?